 The new UCPath system will unify 11 existing Payroll Personnel System (PPS) instances, and is capable of handling the complex UC employee population and changing business needs.
-When the system goes live this April, UC Davis employees will have a set of powerful new tools and options to view and manage their payroll information.
+When the system goes live, UC Davis employees will have a set of powerful new tools and options to view and manage their payroll information.
 The new payroll system brings several key changes:

 Modern portal and user interface for payroll

 The UCPath portal, featuring leave balances and paycheck information, will be available from mobile phones as well as desktop computers and tablets.
 Preview the intuitive, easy-to-navigate payroll screens here.

 Local pickup of paychecks will be discontinued

 As part of the system change, employees will no longer be able to pick up paychecks locally on campus or in their departments.
 Instead, paper paychecks will be mailed on payday to home addresses via the U.S. Postal Service.
 All paycheck mail will be managed by the shared UCPath Service Center, in Riverside, CA.